 Moreover, the platform does not reveal its transaction fees.
 Instead, the transaction fee is included in the crypto’s price in the offer book.
 Fees can differ from bank to bank, but buyers should expect a 1% transaction fee with each purchase.

 Lastly, the platform has specific requirements for purchases over $1,000.
-Some buyers need to provide KYC (Know-Your-Customer) information before they can complete an order.
-This is in line with cryptocurrency buying regulations where the buyer needs to provide an ID document or proof of address.
+Some buyers must provide KYC (Know-Your-Customer) information before completing an order.
+This is in line with cryptocurrency buying regulations, where the buyer needs to provide an ID document or proof of address.

 Is Wall Of Coins Secure?

 Buyers and sellers do not need to provide personal information other than their phone number and email address during the sign-up process.
-They also need to provide their ZIP code to find the best possible bank to make deposits.
+They must also provide their ZIP code to find the best bank to make deposits.

 Accordingly, the platform does not store any personal information.
-They store all cryptocurrencies in cold storage, and it uses GPG keys to verify storage locations.
+They store all cryptocurrencies in cold storage, using GPG keys to verify storage locations.
 The company holds private keys on an offline rig.

 Furthermore, buyers receive a unique purchase code by SMS or email.
 They need to input this code to complete transactions on the platform.
 Of course, SMS codes are not as secure as Two-Factor-Authentication.

 Lastly, the marketplace holds crypto assets for sellers and transfers purchased coins into a buyer’s private wallet.
-This means that the platform has control over releasing or holding onto sellers’ assets.
+This means that the platform controls releasing or holding onto sellers’ assets.
 This might be a security concern for some because the platform can refuse to release funds to a seller or a buyer.

-There are lots of user reviews on Trustpilot that state that the platform held onto their assets for prolonged periods, and customer support stopped communicating with them.
+Many users’ reviews on Trustpilot state that the platform held onto their assets for prolonged periods, and customer support stopped communicating with them.
 Some have claimed that they lost $4,000 to the service.
 These complaints only come from large transactions.